nmktad/fladdls/README.md

-# FLADDPS (Federated Learning Anomaly Detection Data Pipline System) Demo
+# FLADDPS (Federated Learning Anomaly Detection Data Pipeline System) Demo

 This demo showcases a **real-time online federated learning system** with **anomaly detection** built on top of a data pipeline architecture.
 You can [run this demo](#how-to-run-this-demo) on your own computer and experiment with it!